jazracherif/udacity-data-engineer-airflow/README.md

 The DAG will run hourly, ingesting the full song dataset and an hourly set of logs templated to match the execution date.

-All dimension tables, except the users table, will use the TRUNCATE mode, always deleting before being populated again, as they rely on the song data which is fully loaded.
+All dimension tables, except the `users` table, will use the TRUNCATE mode.
+They are always deleted before being populated again, as they rely on the song data which is fully loaded.

-The user table however is populated using the staged log data which cover only one hour.
-I have thus implemented an upsert stragy, first deleting records from the user table which are present in the staged data, and then inserting all the rows of the staging table.
-This ensure I always have the latest uptodate information about users.
+The `users` table however is populated using a subset of the log data covering only one hour.
+I have thus implemented an upsert stragy, first deleting records from the `users` table which are present in the staged dataset (using the userid primary key to join the two tables), and then inserting all the rows from the staged table.
+This ensure I always have the latest up-to-date information about users.

 ![dag view graph][dag-view-graph]